Programme for Government & Collaborative Town Centre Health Check (CTCHC) Programme (Heritage Council) – From October 2021–

-This exciting pilot proposal for Tralee from the Museum of Childhood Ireland, aims to contribute new perspectives on town centre environments, through the voice of children and young people, opening up conversations about planning policy, practice, citizenship, climate change and sustainability.
+This exciting pilot in Tralee from the Museum of Childhood Ireland, aims to contribute new perspectives on town centre environments, through the voice of children and young people, opening up conversations about planning policy, practice, citizenship, climate change and sustainability.
 Even though educationally, the curriculum encourages children to become agents in their own lives and ‘potential agents of change in the wider community’ (Percy Smith and Burns, 2013), children have yet to be fully included in the everyday realities of policy making and planning practice.
 This pilot proposal aims to change this.

 Through engagement with schools, youth groups, students and adult stakeholders it is envisaged that:

 - Children and young people (primary cohort) engage with placemaking activities in their locality.
 Linking in with schools, pupils will complete model making based on their local environment.
 Discussions will centre upon children’s involvement and perceptions of change and continuity in their locality.
 Recognising the role that children play in society, children’s participation in decision making, play, recreation and association (UNCRC Article 12, 15, 31) will be discussed.
 As research has proven (Martin, 2021) children become aware of their rights and their citizenship as they engage with others and have the opportunity to engage with the community.
 This sense of belonging is grounded in educational practice and links with the primary school curriculum are evident.